-The Health and Physical Education Program is committed to providing the highest quality educational experience for those preparing for professional careers in teaching health and physical education.
+The health and physical education major program is committed to providing the highest quality educational experience for those preparing for professional careers in teaching health and physical education.
 The program is dedicated to the preparation of majors for teacher licensure at the PK-12 levels.
 The educational program for health and physical education incorporates the endorsement competencies required by the Virginia Department of Education and prepares students to teach health and movement from a humanistic philosophical perspective.
 The program enhances professional development by applying theory to practice through experiential learning, practice opportunities with children and youth, and peer teaching and learning.